Earned Income Tax Credit (EITC) & Families

 Funded by the Robert Wood Johnson Foundation, the team will examine the role of the federal EITC in improving the lives of some of the nearly 4 million people in the state’s small towns and rural communities.
 The study will focus specifically on McDowell, Rockingham, Robeson, Beaufort, Nash, Halifax and Edgecombe counties.The goal of this project is learn more about out how we can increase access to financial resources through EITC for rural communities, particularly those where people of color reside.

 The project’s interdisciplinary team includes co-principal investigators Sarah Verbiest with the Jordan Institute for Families and Anita Brown-Graham with UNC School of Government and ncIMPACT; co-investigators Calvin Allen with Rural Forward NC; Danny Ellis with Together Transforming Lives, Inc., Paul Lanier, with the UNC School of Social Work, and Whitney Afonso with the UNC School of Government.
-The project team includes Katherine Bryant, Phillip Sheldon, and Brooklyn Mills.
+The project team includes Katherine Bryant, Phillip Sheldon, Joey Rauch, and Jessica Dorrance.

-Importantly, the project will be led by a Statewide Steering Committee made up of community leaders from across the focus counties.
-They will play a vital role in leading the research and in creating community solutions.
-This will help to ensure that the interests, needs and voices of the community uplifted and driving this important work.
+Importantly, the project is led by a Statewide Steering Committee made up of community leaders from across the focus counties.
+They play a vital role in leading the research and in creating community solutions.
+This helps to ensure that the interests, needs and voices of the community uplifted and driving this important work.

 Members of the Statewide Steering Committee include: Heather Adams (Rockingham County SmartStart), Shelton Daniels (Eastern Carolina Ministerial Alliance), Ralph Gildehaus (MDC), Beth Messersmith (MomsRising), Eric Murray (Cape Fear Regional Bureau for Community Action), Juvencio Rocha Peralta (Association of Mexicans in NC), Amy Stevens (McDowell Access to Care and Health), Dr. Monica Taylor (World Tabernacle Church), Anthony Tyre (Eastern Community Care Foundation), and Mysha Wynn (Project Momentum).